TechnologyBrewery/artifacts-poetry-plugin/README.md

 * Execute the command `pip uninstall artifacts-poetry-plugin` to uninstall the plugin.

-## Test
-To run the plugins tests, go to to the tests directory and execute the command `behave`.
-All tests should pass successfully.

 ## Commands
 Below describe the different commands the plugin offers

-### Artifacts List
+### Artifacts Deploy
-* Used to list all the direct and transitive package dependencies of a python project.
+* Used to deploy all the direct and transitive package dependencies of a python project.
+* You must register a repository using the following command `poetry add <repository-name> <url>` where `repository-name` is the name of the repository and `url` is the url to the repository
+* If the repository requires credentials, use the following to register to the previously added repository `poetry config http-basic.<repository-name> <username> <password>`.
-* To run, execute the command `poetry artifacts-list` in a python project.
+* To run, execute the command `poetry artifacts-deploy <repository-name>` in a python project.